Finland: Folk

+Classical

 The Finnish composer Jean Sibelius (1865–1957) was a significant figure in the history of classical music.

 The first Finnish opera was written by the German-born composer Fredrik Pacius in 1852.
 Pacius also wrote the music to the poem Maamme/Vårt land (Our Country), Finland's national anthem.
 In the 1890s Finnish nationalism based on the Kalevala spread, and Jean Sibelius became famous for his vocal symphony Kullervo.
 In 1899 he composed Finlandia, which played an important role in Finland gaining independence.
 He remains one of Finland's most popular national figures.

-Alongside Sibelius, the distinct Finnish style of music was created by Oskar Merikanto, Toivo Kuula, Erkki Melartin, Leevi Madetoja and Uuno Klami.
-Important modernist composers include Einojuhani Rautavaara, Aulis Sallinen and Magnus Lindberg, among others.
+Alongside Sibelius, the distinct Finnish style of music was created by Oskar Merikanto, Toivo Kuula, Erkki Melartin, Leevi Madetoja, and Uuno Klami.
+Important modernist composers include Einojuhani Rautavaara, Aulis Sallinen, and Magnus Lindberg, among others.
 Kaija Saariaho was ranked the world's greatest living composer in a 2019 composers' poll.
 Many Finnish musicians have achieved international success.
 Among them are the conductor Esa-Pekka Salonen, the opera singer Karita Mattila and the violinist Pekka Kuusisto.